ndunguloren96/ltronix-shop/README.md

     http://localhost:8000/
     ```

 ## Contributing

-* Contibution is welcomed.
+- Contibution is welcomed.

 ## License

 This project is licensed under the [MIT] License.

 ## Future Enhancements

-* Implement other payment methods (e.g., card payments).
+- Implement other payment methods (e.g., card payments).
-* Add user authentication and authorization.
+- Add user authentication and authorization.
-* Improve product search and filtering.
+- Smart Inventory.
-* Enhance the user interface and user experience.
+- Enhance the user interface and user experience.
-* Implement order management and tracking.
+- Implement order management and tracking.